Skip to content

 www.example.com/path cssPrepend://(alert(1))

-Accessing https://www.example.com/path returns the response content:
+Visit https://www.example.com/path and return the response content:

 html